iPwnPancakes/GroupProject2/README.md

 1. The src folder is where each person's submitted code is.
 2. The test folder is where the test stubs and drivers are located.
 <p>
-The only person who doesn't have their own folder in the src folder is Daniel Buenrrostro, who wrote the main.cpp file and the stubs/drivers for each Programming Challenge.
+The only person who doesn't have their own named file in the src folder is Daniel Buenrrostro, who wrote the main.cpp file and the stubs/drivers for each Programming Challenge.
 </p>
 <h2>Seating</h2>